Research Overview

 Pixar Research

-We are exploring how to synthesize synchronized and realistic sounds automatically for a wide spectrum of physically based simulation models (rigid bodies [JP06], nonlinear thin-shells [CAJ09] and elastic rods [SJM17], splashing fluids [ZJ09,L+16], fracturing solids [ZJ10], self-collision chattering [BJ10], etc.).
+We are exploring how to synthesize synchronized and realistic sounds automatically for a wide spectrum of physically based simulation models (rigid bodies [JP06,WJ19], nonlinear thin-shells [CAJ09] and elastic rods [SJM17], liquid sounds using acoustic bubbles [ZJ09,L+16,X+23,X+24], fracturing solids [ZJ10,C+12], self-collision chattering [BJ10,ZJ11], combustion [CJ11], acceleration noise [C+12], cloth [A+12] & paper [S+16], etc.).
 One major focus has been developing efficient reduced-order algorithms to synthesize vibrations and sound radiation to enable realistic, real-time sound models for future virtual environments.
-We are also exploring off-line methods for high-quality audio-visual rendering of general physics-based animations [W+18].
+We are excited to explore the frontiers of high-fidelity multiphysics sound rendering [W+18].
+Recently, WaveBlender (with Kangrui Xue et al.) explores a new kind of GPU wavesolver that blends uniform-grid finite-difference time-domain (FDTD) discretizations and boundary conditions to achieve high-performance, low-noise sound synthesis for physics-based animations with rapidly moving, deforming, and vibrating interfaces.

 Following the pioneering work of Terzopoulos and others more than three decades ago, computational models of cloth have been essentially “rubber sheets.”
 Starting with a sequence of works at Cornell with Steve Marschner and our students, we advanced fundamentally different computational cloth models based on direct simulation of constitutive yarns in pervasive contact.
 We devised a family of algorithms to efficiently simulate complex assemblies of inter-looping elastic rods and resolve millions of contacts [KJM08], along with space-time adaptive methods for exploiting temporal coherence in yarn-yarn contact computations [KJM10].
 We invented Stitch Meshes to allow artists to interactively design realistic knitted garments with yarn-level details, while providing topological guarantees that the yarns will not unravel when simulated [YKJM12].
 We continue to explore technology for faster and better simulation of yarn-level systems for the graphics and textile industries.